Neos-Metaverse/NeosPublic/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior
 [A clear and concise description of what you expected to happen.]

+## Log Files
+[Include log files from affected session or information on where to obtain them (e.g. sent over Discord).
+DO NOT extract only parts of the logs, please always include whole log files as they contain important context.]

 ## Screenshots / Video
-[If applicable, add screenshots or a video to help explain your problem.]
+[If applicable, add screenshots or a video to help explain your problem.
+DO NOT use screenshots or video in place of description of the problem and replication steps though.]

 ## Bug information (please complete the following information):
  - How often does it happen: [Always, Sometimes, Only Once]